13 Top-Rated Things to Do in Red Lodge, MT

 4. Learn Something New at the Carbon County Historical Society & Museum

-In a historic red-brick building on the north end of the commercial district, the Carbon County Museum provides a window into the past.
+The Carbon County Museum provides a window into the past within a historic red brick building on the north end of the commercial district.
 This eye-catching building is a piece of history itself as the first Labor Temple in the state, dating back to 1909.

 Exhibits at the museum tell the county's history ranging from native cultures to modern rodeo traditions.
 It's not just words on the wall at the museum, either - each display features artifacts, archival photos, and engaging displays.
 Volunteers and staff at the museum also help share the story of Carbon County.